ocean-internet/andyweir.me/src/pages/talks/tanks-oil-rigs-and-a-raspberry-pi.md

 summary: A Crash Course In Electronics
 youtube: wRP-q4xx5Pc
 ---
-The whole of electrics & electronics reduced to a 45-minute talk...
+The whole of electrics & electronics reduced to a 45-minute talk @Headforwards micro-conference - HeadTalks.

 * Part 1: Electrics
   * Basic Concepts of Electricity